/SKIP_TO_CONTENT

 TP-Link Archer BE3600

 For a detailed look at our top pick, read the full eero Max 7 review.
+If your cable plan is the bottleneck, start with our best cable modems before replacing the router.
 And if you're not sure whether the upgrade is worth it yet, our analysis of why you might not need Wi-Fi 7 covers the honest trade-offs.

 Sources and methodology